HeidiTran/Cheatsheets/Computer_Networking/Overview.md

 Layer 2: Data-link layer
 - Purpose: Create a logical connection between nodes on a subnet.
 If the destination device is within the same subnet, the link will be to that device.
 Else, the link will be to the default gateway.
 Responsibilities include placing data onto physical media, error notifications, and flow control.
   - Error notifs are done using a checksum in the trailer that was added to the data
-- Example of layer 2 devices: routers, switches
+- Example of layer 2 devices: switches
 - Split into 2 sublayers
   - **Logical Link Control (LLC)**: An interface witht the network layer + identifies what network layer protocol is used to store in the frame's header.
   - **Media Access Control (MAC)**: Control how the data is put onto certain media + how data access the media